jfcloutier/karma_system/research_fellowship/notebook.md

 ## February 18, 2025

-More details on affordances, with a algorithm for their execution
+More details on plans, with a algorithm for their execution

 ## February 7, 2025